githubteacher/gh-devs-part1-aug/githubuser-roy-bio.md

 - or go to https://about.me/royhayward to see another bio.

 - i used to be He-man
-- i like frogs - they taste good
+- i like dogs - they taste good
 - i had a pet once - but now i don't
 - expert juggler